Hubert Walter: Under John

 One of Walter's first suggestions was to lower the fees for having charters confirmed, from nine pounds and five shillings to eighteen shillings and four pence.
-Accompanying this measure was a requirement that no charter would be accepted in a king's court without having been confirmed by King John.
-Not only did this reduce forgeries, it led to the establishment of the Charter Roll, an administrative copy of all charters issued and confirmed by the government.
+Accompanying this measure was a requirement that no charter be accepted in a king's court unless confirmed by King John.
+Not only did this reduce forgeries, but it also led to the establishment of the Charter Roll, an administrative copy of all charters issued and confirmed by the government.
 In his relations with other officers, Walter worked closely with the justiciar Geoffrey Fitz Peter, on the collection of taxation, and both men went to Wales in 1203 on a diplomatic mission.
 Another joint action of the two men concerned a tax of a seventh part of all movables collected from both lay and ecclesiastical persons.
 The medieval chronicler Roger of Wendover said that the king "had Archbishop Hubert of Canterbury to act for him in the matter of the church property, Geoffrey fitz-Peter in the matter of lay property; and these two spared no one in carrying out their orders."
 Walter was also responsible for the keeping of copies of other royal letters in the Close Rolls and the Patent Rolls.
 The Patent rolls record letters that were issued in "patent", or openly and not sealed, and the Close rolls record letters issued sealed, or letters close.
 The various rolls are extant from 1199 for the Charter roll, 1201 for the Patent roll, and 1204 for the Close roll.
-Walter also continued to innovate in local government, as the earliest record of the coroner's rolls, or county records, being used to cross-check oral testimony in the county courts date from 1202 and 1203, during Walter's chancellorship.
+Walter also continued to innovate in local government, as the earliest record of the coroner's rolls, or county records, being used to cross-check oral testimony in the county courts dates from 1202 and 1203, during Walter's chancellorship.

-In 1201 Walter went on a diplomatic mission to Philip II of France, which was unsuccessful, and in 1202 he returned to England as regent while John was abroad.
+In 1201, Walter went on a diplomatic mission to Philip II of France, which was unsuccessful, and in 1202, he returned to England as regent while John was abroad.
 In April 1204 Walter returned to France with John de Gray the Bishop of Norwich, Eustace the Bishop of Ely, William Marshal, and Robert de Beaumont the Earl of Leicester to seek peace with Philip Augustus.
 Philip insisted that John hand over Arthur of Brittany, Arthur's sister Eleanor, and renounce all of his continental possessions before the French king would make peace.
 John refused to do this, and the embassy returned to England not long before Philip conquered Normandy.

 Besides sending Walter on diplomatic missions, King John gave Walter custody of Rochester Castle on 20 July 1202, but as Walter was already accounting for the taxes and fees of the city of Rochester to the Exchequer in 1200, it is possible that he held the castle before 1202.
 John also upheld the right of the archbishop to mint coins, which Walter held until his death in 1205.